syncwerk/syncwerk-server-installer/README.md

 # seafile-server-community_debian-jessie-amd64

+### What's it for?
-This script installs the Seafile Server Community Edition on a Debian Jessie (64bit).
+Installing the Seafile Server Community Edition on a Debian Jessie (64bit).

+### Operating system
 It's meant to run on a [Debian Jessie minimal installation](https://www.youtube.com/watch?v=BCwz9oSSt8g).
 No desktop environment or other weird stuff like hosting panels (Plesk, ISPConfig, etc.)...

+### Mind the gap
 Never run the script on a production server.
 It's more or less a one trick pony and can seriously damage productions systems.
 So run it only one time and delete it afterwards.
-As a precaution I have added a few check to abort installation if the unprivileged Seafile user or Seafile installation directory exist.
+As a precaution I have added a few simple checks to abort installation if the unprivileged Seafile user or Seafile installation directory pre-exist.

-### Updates
+### How do I update Seafile?

 You will have to handle Seafile updates/upgrades manually after the initial installation.
 Consult http://manual.seafile.com/deploy/upgrade.html on how to upgrade Seafile.

-### How to run
+### How do I run it?
 <pre>
 cd /tmp
 wget --no-check-certificate https://raw.githubusercontent.com/alexanderjackson/seafile-server-community_debian-jessie-amd64/master/seafile-server-community_debian-jessie-amd64